Advice Every Freshman Should Know

-College life seems like the dream.
+College life seems like a dream.
 It’s the first time living away from home and not by parents’ rules.
 College classes aren’t daily, like high school and, bonus: you don’t have to wake up before dawn if you don’t want to.
 So many great things come from being in college, but there are also some big pointers that you should be aware of now that you are a Knight.
+Let another Knight give you some advice!

 One of the biggest differences between being in high school and college is that you have to buy your textbooks and scantrons.
 Where to buy or rent books is up to you, but maybe this will help you decide.
 Scantrons can be purchased at the bookstore and in vending machines in classroom buildings.
 But you can save yourself money by picking up a scantron at the Student Union.
 They give out one free pink or brown scantron per day.
 You’re also able to get 5 free blue books/green books per semester.
 Those are only needed for certain classes though.